AbrahamMzansie/Music-API/README.md

 # How to run this project
 # (a)-Install Dependencies
-Naviagate to the folder shopping-cart-backend and do the following .
+Naviagate to the folder Musi API and do the following .
 Image below show the same technique to install dependencies .
 Run the following command
-#yarn install
+#yarn install or yarn

 # (b) Run the project